spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-and-register-a-mailtypeplugin.md

 ## 1. Create a MailTypePlugin

 `MailType` is a class used to build the entire `MailTransfer` through an easy-to-use interface.
-Create the `MailTypePlugin` within the `Mail` module which would send out the emails and implement `MailTypePluginInterface`.
-Then, just set up your email in the `build()` method.
+Create the `MailTypePlugin` within the `Mail` module which sends out the emails, and implement `MailTypePluginInterface`.
+Then, in the `build()` method, set up your email.

 `MailType` is a class used to build the entire `MailTransfer` through an easy-to-use interface.
-Create the `MailTypePlugin` within the `Mail` module which would send out the emails and implement `MailTypePluginInterface`.
-Then, just set up your email in the `build()` method.
+Create the `MailTypePlugin` within the `Mail` module which sends out the emails, and implement `MailTypePluginInterface`.
+Then, in the `build()` method, set up your email.

 Within the `build()` method, you have access to the `MailBuilderInterface`, which makes it easy to enrich the `MailTransfer` with the information needed to send out the emails.
 You also have access to the `MailTransfer` itself through the `MailBuilderInterface`.
 This one, for example, is used to get the recipient information from a given transfer object.

-In most cases, you add a specific transfer to the `MailTransfer`—for example, a `CustomerTransfer` when a customer registers.
-This transfer object is then available in your `MailType` through the `MailTransfer`.
+In most cases, you can add a specific transfer to the `MailTransfer`—for example, a `CustomerTransfer` when a customer registers.
+This transfer object is available in your `MailType` through the `MailTransfer`.

 Example of a `MailTypePlugin`: